 You can't go wrong eating out in Cape Town and its surrounding areas.
 It's truly a gastronomic delight and by far the best fine dining destination in Africa.
-My selection of Cape Town's top 10 restaurants offer a variety of gorgeous locations, where you can enjoy excellent fresh, organic local menus paired with world class wines.
+My selection of Cape Town's top 10 restaurants offers a variety of gorgeous locations, where you can enjoy excellent fresh, organic local menus paired with world class wines.
 Many of the finest restaurants are located in the Winelands, where a four hundred year history of wine making and culinary genius continues to this day.

 01 of 10